JairoRY/Evolution-of-Word-Order/README.md

 ## Prerequisites

-1.  **Corpus Data**: This project requires access to the PCEEC and Susanne corpora.
+1.  **Corpus Data**: This project requires access to the PCEEC (https://github.com/beatrice57/pceec2) and Susanne (https://www.grsampson.net/bufPageSue.html) corpora.
+Since PCEEC is a GitHub repository we have to click "Code > Download ZIP".
+Once downloaded from the indicated links they have to be unzipped in the working directory.
 The code expects them to be in the following directory structure:
     * `pceec2-main/data/parsed/`
     * `SUSANNE/fc2/`